2 separate cases place the immigration lens on Boston

 Schmidt's family says he faced misdemeanor drug and DUI charges about a decade ago, and more recently, he didn't show up for a court hearing.
 Relatives say he never received the notice.

-That follows protests in multiple cities in support of Mahmoud Khalil, who was recently taken into custody by immigration officials.
-They say his campus protest activities at Columbia University amount to a national security threat, because they "align with Hamas," a U.S.-designated terrorist group.
+That follows protests in multiple cities in support of Mahmoud Khalil, a Columbia University graduate student and pro-Palestinian protest leader who was arrested by federal immigration officers and faces possible deportation.
+They say his campus protest activities at Columbia amount to a national security threat, because they "align with Hamas," a U.S.-designated terrorist group.
+Khalil has a green card and is a lawful permanent resident of the U.S.

 Copyright 2025 NPR